singularity/singularity/README.txt

 Phil Bordelon

 Code License:
-Copyright (C) 2005 Free Software Foundation
+Copyright (C) 2005 Evil Mr Henry and Phil Bordelon

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License